 - Use care when selecting a mark to avoid having to later re-brand, which becomes more burdensome over time.
 Identify and evaluate potentially conflicting existing marks as part of initial mark selection.
 In doing so, consider all jurisdictions and scenarios under which your business plans to operate, including likely future expansion as to goods/services and geographic areas.
 A trademark legal clearance can help identify potentially conflicting marks and associated infringement risks.

-- Registration of an Internet domain name or a corporate name (trade name), or both, does not alone establish any exclusive rights in a brand or mark under trademark law.
+- Registration of an Internet domain name, a corporate name (trade name), an assumed name (d/b/a), or even all of them, does not alone establish any exclusive rights in a brand or mark under trademark law.

 Austen Zuege is an attorney at law and registered U.S. patent attorney in Minneapolis whose practice encompasses patents, trademarks, copyrights, domain name cybersquatting, IP agreements and licensing, freedom-to-operate studies, client counseling, and IP litigation.
 If you have patent, trademark, or other IP issues, he can help.